aneasystone/github-trending/README.md

 ## Go

+* 【2024-12-02】[sysadminsmedia / homebox](https://github.com/sysadminsmedia/homebox) - A continuation of HomeBox the inventory and organization system built for the Home User
 * 【2024-12-01】[nezhahq / nezha](https://github.com/nezhahq/nezha) - Self-hosted, lightweight server and website monitoring and O&M tool
 * 【2024-11-27】[sqshq / sampler](https://github.com/sqshq/sampler) - Tool for shell commands execution, visualization and alerting.
 Configured with a simple YAML file.
 * 【2024-11-21】[hugomd / ascii-live](https://github.com/hugomd/ascii-live) - An extension to parrot.live, with support for more animations! http://ascii.live